S. F. Sorrow

-S. F. Sorrow is the fourth album by the English rock band Pretty Things.
+S. F. Sorrow is the fourth album by the English rock band the Pretty Things.
 Released in 1968, it is known as one of the first rock operas ever released.

 Background

 The Pretty Things' April 1967 album Emotions was their last made under the Fontana label.
 It was an album they were dissatisfied with, but agreed to make in order to be released from their contract.
 The band had not had a major hit since early 1965, so in September 1967 they signed with EMI Records for a small advance that wasn't even enough to cover the huge amount of debt they had amassed.
 However, EMI did promise them complete creative control, and with that they asked Norman Smith (who had engineered all The Beatles' albums through Rubber Soul and had just finished producing Pink Floyd's The Piper At The Gates of Dawn) to produce the new album.
 Smith said yes and the first product released for the new label was the November 1967 single "Defecting Grey", which did not chart but introduced the group's new, heavily psychedelic sound.
 In the meantime, the band continued to play live shows and produce film soundtrack music under the name Electric Banana in order to pay off its debt.